Baijnath-Singh/iam-scale-test/README.md

 2.Build the Go script:
   go build -o app_creation main.go

-3. Run the script with the following command:
+3.Run the script with the following command:
   ./app_creation -mode <mode>

   Replace <mode> with either sequential or concurrent.
 The default mode is sequential.